lappsgrid-incubator/Eager/rabbitmq/README.md

 1. **Publish/Subscribe**<br/>broadcasters send messages to all subscribed listeners.
 1. **Topic Queues**<br/>point-to-point communication between sender and receiver.

-The most common use case (so far) is topic queues, for example to send a text to the Stanford NLP services before further processing:
+The most common use case (so far) is topic queues, for example to send a text to the Stanford NLP service:

 ```
+// All services use the eager.postoffice message exchange.
 final String EXCHANGE = "eager.postoffice"

+// The name of the mailbox were we will receive messages.
 final String MBOX = "back.to.me"

+// Used to synchronize the threads.
 Object semaphore = new Object()

 // Define a MailBox that the response will be sent to.